MinhajShafin/whisp/backend/README.md

 - Check that the token hasn't expired (default: 30 days)
 - After logout, the token is blacklisted and cannot be reused

+### 401 After Changing Password

+Expected: password change invalidates existing tokens.
+Log in again to get a new token.

 ---

 ## 🧪 Testing with Postman